JuliaPackaging/BinDeps.jl/README.md

  	will not trigger an error at runtime (and it will not be loaded), but if it cannot be found at buildtime it will be installed (useful for build-time) dependencies of other binary dependencies.

+ * `validate::Function`
+ 	You may pass a function to validate whether or not a certain library is usable, e.g. whether or not has the correct version.
+To do so, pass a function that takes (name,handle) as an argument and returns `true` if the library is usable and `false` it not.
+The `name` argument is either an absolute path or the library name if it a global system library, while the handle is a handle that may be passed to `ccall` or `dlsym` to check library symbols or the return value of function.
+Note however that it is invalid to store the `handle`.
+Instead, use the `@load_dependencies` macro (see below).
+ 	Should the validation return false for a library that was installed by a provider, the provider will be instructed to force a rebuild.

 # The high level interface - Declaring build mechanisms